Abatement - The process of reducing pollution and its negative impacts on the environment.

 Code of Federal Regulations (CFR) - Rules and regulations adopted by the federal government.

-Combined Heat & Power (CHP) - The use of a heat engine or power station to generate electricity and useful heat at the same time.
+Combined Heat and Power (CHP) - The use of a heat engine or power station to generate electricity and useful heat at the same time.

 Combustion Turbine (CT) - A natural gas generator that heats air to spin an electric generator.

-Cost of Service Regulation - Refers to the regulated tariff that covers justified costs of an electric utility’s operation (costs that are necessary and unavoidable) to provide the regulated service at a predefined level of quality.
+Cost of Service Regulation - The regulated tariff that covers justified costs of an electric utility’s operation (costs that are necessary and unavoidable) to provide the regulated service at a predefined level of quality.

 Curtailment - Reduction in the output of a generating unit from what it could otherwise produce given available resources.